oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/connect-cluster-flow/connect-cluster-flow.md

-# Connect to the Kubernetes Cluster
+# Connect to the Kubernetes Cluster (Optional Study)

 ## Introduction